tom-pawsey/tom-pawsey/README.md

 Hi, I'm Tom, a Data Analytics Associate at Xander Talent!

-I'm currently improving my coding skills, with a particular emphasis on python and SQL.
+I'm currently improving my coding skills, with a particular emphasis on Python, SQL and Tableau.

 I'll be creating and updating my projects on here as I go through my data journey.